Therealchainman/archive-cp/algorithms/suffix_array.md

                     res = S[i - max_len + 1 : i + 1]
     return res if len(res) > 0 else -1
 ```

+## Given multiple patterns matching to a string text

+This can be used to solve problems involving you have Q queries, where each query is a string.
+Then you want to find the count or the positions in some text string S, where those queries are a substring of the text.